Sue Bird Re-Signs With Storm, Excited To Stay With 'Special Team'

 She’s back.

-Sue Bird had agreed to re-sign with the Seattle Storm, the team announced Monday.
+Sue Bird has agreed to re-sign with the Seattle Storm, the team announced Monday.

-The 40-year-old just helped the Storm to all four of its WNBA titles, including its most recent in 2020.
-She currently is the longest-tenured player in the league and has spent all 20 seasons with Seattle, per the team.
+The 40-year-old helped the Storm to all four of its WNBA titles, including its most recent in 2020.
+She is the longest-tenured player in the league and has spent all 20 seasons with Seattle.

 “Seattle and the Storm franchise have been home for my entire career,” Bird said in a team statement released Monday.
 “This is a special team and I’m looking forward to getting back on the court with them as well as representing this great city and our amazing fans.”